dxiansheng/specifications/README.md

 $specifications->set($attribute, $score);
 ```

 Take a look at the docblocks of ```Specifications.php``` to see what else you can do with it.
-This package also comes with a ```Matcher``` service which can sort collections of specificable object based on 'criteria' you provide.
+This package also comes with a ```Matcher``` service which can sort collections of specificable objects based on 'criteria' you provide.

 ```php
 $matcher = new \Pbmedia\Specifications\Matcher;